Skip to contents

 • A comprehensive treatment of the estimation of the adjusted probability of informed trading as introduced by Duarte and Young (2009).
 This includes the implementation of the factorization of the AdjPIN likelihood function, various algorithms to generate initial parameter sets, and MLE method.

-• Implementation of three layer-detection algorithms, namely of preexistent algorithm of Ersan (2016), as well as two newly developed algorithms, described in Ersan and Ghachem (2022a), and Ghachem and Ersan (2022b), respectively.
+• Implementation of three layer-detection algorithms, namely of preexistent algorithm of Ersan (2016), as well as two newly developed algorithms, described in Ersan and Ghachem (2024), and Ghachem and Ersan (2025b), respectively.

-• A first implementation of the estimation of the volume-synchronized probability of informed trading (VPIN) as introduced by Easley et al (2011, 2012).
+• A first implementation of the estimation of the volume-synchronized probability of informed trading (VPIN) as introduced by Easley et al. (2011, 2012), together with an improved VPIN estimator ivpin() based on Lin and Ke (2017), which uses maximum likelihood methods to deliver more stable VPIN measures, especially with small volume buckets or infrequent informed trading.

-• One do-it-all function for trade classification in buyer-initiated or seller-initiated trades that implements the standard algorithms in the field, namely Tick, Quote, LR, and EMO.
+• One do-it-all function for trade classification in buyer-initiated or seller-initiated trades that implements the standard algorithms in the field, namely Tick, Quote, LR, and EMO, along with companion tools such as classify_trades() and aggregate_trades() that handle quote–trade alignment via positive and negative timelag (quote lags and leads) and provide flexible aggregation of high-frequency trade and quote data.

 Alternative packages